 Follow our guidelines to get the skin on your chicken crispy and delicious on the grill or in the smoker!

-How to Get Crispy Chicken Skin on a Grill?
+How to Get Crispy Skin on a Grill?

-Grilled chicken is one of the easiest ways to get the skin crispy, but the biggest challenge is going too far on the opposite end of the scale and charring the skin to the point that it is inedible!
+Grilled chicken is one of the easiest ways to get the skin crispy, even without culinary education, but the biggest challenge is going too far on the opposite end of the scale and charring the skin to the point that it is inedible!

-Some of the steps to get crispy chicken skin come from preparing the meat correctly before cooking, and some are during the cooking process, so let’s get started with some crispy skin chicken on the grill!
+Some of the steps to get crispier skin come from preparing the meat correctly before cooking, and some are during the cooking process, so let’s get started with some crispy skin chicken on the grill!

 1. Defrost Your Chicken Properly

-If the chicken has not defrosted completely, moisture will be locked into the skin, which will prevent it from becoming crispy on the grill.
+If the chicken has not defrosted completely, moisture will be locked into the skin, preventing it from becoming crispy on the grill.

 It is best to defrost your chicken overnight in the refrigerator.
 A medium-sized whole bird will take about 12 hours to defrost in the fridge.

-Larger birds will take longer, up to 24 hours in the refrigerator, to completely defrost, so you will need to plan ahead.
+Larger birds will take up to 24 hours in the refrigerator to thoroughly defrost, so you will need to plan.

-Chicken pieces take about 6 hours to defrost, but our experts recommend that you should still defrost them overnight in the fridge or throughout the day if you intend to grill the chicken that evening.
+Chicken pieces take about 6 hours to defrost, but our experts recommend still defrosting them overnight in the fridge or throughout the day if you intend to grill the chicken that evening.

-Towards the end of the defrost cycle, sprinkle the skin with some sea salt to draw out any moisture.
+Sprinkle the skin with sea salt toward the end of the defrost cycle to draw out any moisture.
 Wipe the salt off after the defrosting process.

 2. Dry the Chicken Skin off Before Grilling